cloudfoundry/stratos/changelog.d/README.md

 ./build/release-notes.sh new my-slug  # or pick a slug
 ```

 This creates `NNNN-<slug>.md` (NNNN = highest existing + 1).
-If a
+The number
+is only there to keep filenames distinct — it does **not** decide where
+your entry appears in the published notes, so if a concurrent PR picks
-concurrent PR picks the same NNNN that's fine — the slug keeps the
+the same NNNN that's fine and needs no coordination.

-filenames distinct and ties just sort alphabetically.
+Bullets are ordered by when each fragment **landed on develop**, taken
+from the commit that added the file.
+Nothing a contributor can write at
+authoring time could express that: you don't know the merge order while
+you're still working, two people branching from the same develop pick the
+same number, and even a PR number would only record the order PRs were
+*opened* — nothing requires them to merge in that order.

 Write your entry under the section header(s) it belongs to.
 One file can
 feed multiple sections: